-Quinoa Stuffed Zucchini ~ chopped zucchini, Parmesan cheese, caramelized onions, wine and a touch of tomato paste is incredibly delicious!
-Flavorful low-cal veggies like zucchini served with high protein grain like Quinoa are great alternatives to pasta and rice.
+Quinoa Stuffed Zucchini makes a delicious a gluten-free meal that is incredibly satisfying!
+Made with just a few ingredients, flavorful low-cal veggies like zucchini served with high protein grain like quinoa are great alternatives to pasta and rice.

-Quinoa is a healthy grain that is high in protein and cooks up very easily with water, chicken or vegetable broth.
-You can make quinoa on stove top, in the microwave, or in a rice cooker.
+As you know, quinoa is a healthy grain that cooks up very easily with water, chicken or vegetable broth.
+You can make easily make quinoa on the stovetop, in the microwave or in a rice cooker.

 The grain is very light and tiny in size; when done, the grain appears soft and translucent, and the germ ring will be visible along the outside edge of the grain.